python-sdbus/python-sdbus/docs/asyncio_api.rst

         Signal when one of the objects properties changes.

-        :py:func:`sdbus.utils.parse_properties_changed` can be used to transform
+        :py:func:`sdbus.utils.parse.parse_properties_changed` can be used to transform
         this signal data in to an easier to work with dictionary.

         Signal data is: